 This list is not exhaustive, so the authors are asked to email the chairs before submitting if their proposed artifact is not on this list.

-The ICSE artifacts track will be evaluated using the criteria in the last row of the above table.
+The ICSE artifact evaluation track uses a single-blind review process.
+Artifacts will be evaluated using the criteria in the last row of the above table.